G-Global Homotopy Theory and Algebraic K-Theory: toc toc G -global homotopy theory via monoid actions

-\begin{cor} The category $\cat{$\bm{E\mathcal M}$-SSet}$ of $E\mathcal M$-simplicial sets admits a unique model structure such that a map $f\colon X\to Y$ is a weak equivalence or fibration if and only if it is so when considered as a map in $\cat{$\bm{\mathcal M}$-SSet}$.
-We call this the \emph{global model structure} {global model structure|seealso{$G$-global model structure}} {global model structure!on EM-SSet@on $\cat{$\bm{E\mathcal M}$-SSet}$|textbf} and its weak equivalences the \emph{global weak equivalences}. {global weak equivalence|seealso{$G$-global weak equivalence}} {global weak equivalence!in EM-SSet@in $\cat{$\bm{E\mathcal M}$-SSet}$|textbf} It is simplicial, proper, and combinatorial with possible set of generating cofibrations
+\begin{cor} The global weak equivalences and global fibrations are part of a unique model structure on $\cat{$\bm{E\mathcal M}$-SSet}$, which we call the \emph{global model structure} {global model structure|seealso{$G$-global model structure}} {global model structure!on EM-SSet@on $\cat{$\bm{E\mathcal M}$-SSet}$|textbf}.
+It is simplicial, proper, combinatorial, and filtered colimits in it are homotopical.
+A possible set of generating cofibrations is given by